vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 This plan meets many Day 0 needs for quickly aligning product capabilities to full stack infrastructure, including networking, firewalling, load balancing, workload compute alignment, and other capabilities.

 ## Deployment Instructions
-For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations on vSphere](../deployment-guides/tko-on-vsphere-vds.md).
+For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations on vSphere with VMware VDS](../deployment-guides/tko-on-vsphere-vds.md).